Frequently Asked Questions

 (collapse all)

-A separate Settlement Class has been approved (for the Round 1, Round 2, Round 3 and Round 4 Settlements) or preliminarily approved (for Round 5 Settlements) by the Court in each of the following cases settled by the Settling Defendants and their affiliates.
+A separate Settlement Class has been approved or preliminarily approved by the Court in each of the following cases settled by the Settling Defendants and their affiliates.
 The time period covered by the Settlements for each of the Settlement Classes is provided below:

 Round 1 Settling Defendants